Arushikhare6/flight-price-prediction/README.md

 Airline ticket prices fluctuate based on a combination of factors — airline, route, number of stops, journey timing, and duration — that are not transparent to the end buyer and are non-trivial to model directly.

-This project builds a complete regression pipeline that predicts flight ticket prices from these underlying factors, benchmarks multiple algorithms against each other, tunes the strongest candidates, and explains individual predictions using SHAP rather than treating the model as a black box.
+This project builds a complete regression pipeline that predicts flight ticket prices from these underlying factors, benchmarks multiple algorithms against each other, tunes the strongest candidates under strict data-leakage-free conditions, and explains individual predictions using SHAP rather than treating the model as a black box.

 **Why it matters:**
-- Buyers can get a data-driven price estimate before booking, rather than relying on guesswork or manual comparison across listings.
+- Buyers get a data-driven price estimate before booking, rather than relying on guesswork or manual comparison across listings.
 - Travel platforms can use similar pipelines to power price-alert features, fare-trend analysis, or anomaly detection on mispriced listings.
-- The explainability layer means predictions are auditable — a stakeholder can see *why* a given price was predicted, not just the number itself.
+- The explainability layer means predictions are auditable — stakeholders can see *why* a given price was predicted, not just the number itself.

-**Target users:** Travel-tech platforms, fare comparison tools, and data teams evaluating fare prediction as a feature; also serves as a reference implementation of a leakage-safe, explainable regression pipeline.
+**Target users:** Travel-tech platforms, fare comparison tools, and data science teams evaluating fare prediction as a feature; also serves as a reference implementation of a leakage-safe, explainable ML regression pipeline.

 ---

 ## Features

-- End-to-end pipeline from raw data to deployed prediction app
+- **End-to-End Pipeline**: From raw data cleaning to feature engineering, baseline selection, hyperparameter tuning, and a live Streamlit app.
-- Benchmarking across 8 regression algorithms under identical, leakage-safe conditions
+- **Leakage-Safe Architecture**: Partitioned explicit `train.csv` (70%), `val.csv` (15%), and `test.csv` (15%) dataset splits to prevent data leakage during preprocessing and tuning.
-- Automated hyperparameter tuning via `RandomizedSearchCV` on top-performing candidates
+- **Model-Specific Preprocessing**: Model-aware preprocessing pipeline that applies `StandardScaler` for Linear Regression while leaving numeric features unscaled for tree ensembles.
-- Model explainability with SHAP (global feature importance and per-prediction breakdowns)
+- **Benchmarking**: Evaluation across 8 regression algorithms under identical validation conditions.
-- Modular, production-style codebase (`src/`) shared across notebooks and the deployed app
+- **Automated Hyperparameter Tuning**: `RandomizedSearchCV` cross-validation on top-performing candidates.
-- Interactive Streamlit application for live, explainable predictions
+- **Model Explainability**: SHAP (SHapley Additive exPlanations) for global feature importance and per-prediction waterfall breakdowns.
-- Reproducible environment via a pinned `requirements.txt`
+- **Interactive Streamlit App**: Instant price estimates and feature breakdown visualizations.

 ---